 Himeji Castle - Civil War

-The White Heron OF Himeji CASTLE
+The White Crane of Himeji CASTLE

-The Himeji Castle complex
+The Himeji Castle Complex

 Slightly larger, square openings at the top of the sloping stone walls and at the base of the main building were used to throw stones at anyone trying to climb from the outside.
-In addition, several secret passages were built throughout the complex, which in case of attack allowed the feudal lord, his family, servants and soldiers to live with food and weapons stored for a long period.
+In addition, several secret passages were built throughout the complex, which in case of attack allowed the feudal lord, his family, servants and soldiers to live on food and weapons stored for a long period.